KCisSICKnasty/SICKnasty-FO4/README.md

 ***Feature:*** Exactly what the name of the mod says.

-- Double click "Terminals Lock Up - ESPless" in MO2 under the "-Tweaks-" seperator.
+- Double click "Terminals Lock Up - ESPless" in MO2 under the "Tweaks" seperator.
 - Navigate to the "INI Files" tab.
 - Change the following:
 	- Set iEnableMessages to 1 (line 8).